opencart/opencart/README.md

 Please be very clear on your commit messages and pull request, empty pull request messages may be rejected without reason.

 Your code standards should match the [OpenCart coding standards](https://github.com/opencart/opencart/wiki/Coding-standards).
 We use an automated code scanner to check for most basic mistakes - if the test fails your pull request will be rejected.

+## How do run the application Locally (Docker Image)

+### Widows OS

+* make sure you have Docker Desktop installed on your Local Machine
+* in the terminal in the file containing the projects run `docker-compose up -d`

 ## Versioning